For more Videos on Hurricane Preparedness visit Eglin's Youtube channel.

 Please verify and update AFPAAS by logging into the Air Force Portal

 Stay up to date and current on all hurricane matters affecting Eglin Air Force Base by visiting the base website or following Team Eglin on Facebook.
+To see local hurricane prepardness videos, just follow the link.

 Get a Kit - Assemble a collection of first aid supplies, food, water, medicines, and important papers that can sustain you and your family until the emergency passes.